breatheco-de/content/src/content/lesson/learning-to-code-with-python.md

 + Numbers are easy – you can do whatever math operation you want.
 + Strings can be concatenated (merged), split, converted to Upper or Lower Case, etc.
-+ You cannot do much to Null, Booleans and Undefined data-types.
++ You cannot do much to None variables or Booleans.
-+ We will talk about Arrays and Objects in a different section.
++ We will talk about Lists, Tuples and Dict's in a different section.
 They require a lot more attention.

 ## Functions
 ***